dfsmania/LaradminLTE/docs/sections/config/layout.md

 - Example: `'mini_sidebar' => true`

 Enables a compact **"mini sidebar"** mode when the sidebar is manually collapsed.
 Instead of hiding completely, the sidebar shrinks to show only icons — a useful feature for experienced users familiar with the menu structure.

+### *treeview_animation_speed*:

+- Type: `int (> 0)`
+- Example: `'treeview_animation_speed' => 300`

+Specifies the duration (in milliseconds) of the expand/collapse animation for sidebar **treeview menus**.
+Adjust this value to control how quickly submenu items appear or disappear when toggling treeview sections.
+Higher values result in slower, smoother transitions, while lower values make the animation faster.

 ## Footer